moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 Get an invitation !
 Find a friend who is already invited or follow [@online_fr](https://twitter.com/online_fr) on Twitter and send us a direct message with your email.

-Invitations are validated progressivly so that we can raise our capacity accordingly.
+Invitations are validated progressively so that we can raise our capacity accordingly.